donders-research-data-management/rdm-wiki/rdm-wiki/en/guides/webdav.md

 There are existing client tools for the WebDAV protocol.
 However, concerning the best compatibility and cross-platform support, we recommend researchers to use the [CyberDuck](https://cyberduck.io).

-Attention: Although the native file browser comes with Windows (i.e. Explorer) and MacOSX (i.e. Finder) works with WebDAV protocol, they are __NOT__ compatible with the RDM WebDAV service.
+Attention: Although the native file browser of Windows (i.e. Explorer) and MacOSX (i.e. Finder) works with WebDAV protocol, they are __NOT__ compatible with the RDM WebDAV service.
 Please don't use them to access data in the RDM system.

 ## CyberDuck installation